MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [ ] It provides a grace period for bidders to exceed 20% ownership without penalties.
 - [ ] It allows the regulator to force a corporation to accept a takeover.

-> **Explanation:** The Early Warning System ensures that investors must publicly declare holdings once their share ownership exceeds 10%, promoting market transparency.
+> **Explanation:**( The Early Warning System ensures that investors must publicly declare holdings once their share ownership exceeds 10%, promoting market transparency.)

----

 ### Which statement is true regarding insider trading rules in Canada?